synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 The two techniques alternate — reset, frame write, reset, frame write — up to six cycles.
 In practice almost all batteries unlock on the first or second attempt.
 If all six attempts are exhausted without success the LED turns red.

 Failure code 15 (BMS considered dead) is reported in the scan output but does **not** skip the unlock sequence — the alternating DA04/frame-write cycle runs regardless.
-Recovery is unlikely but the attempt is still made.

 ---